Hardening your server security with Fail2Ban

 systemctl start fail2ban

-As soon as you start Fail2Ban, you might already see some bad guys blocked.
+As soon as you start Fail2Ban, you might already see some bad actors blocked.
 First lets check which jails are active with the following command:

 Ok, so we have Fail2Ban up and running, lets check the